BenjaminSivac/Projects_2022/TidyTuesday/Billboard100.md

 ![](Billboard100_files/figure-gfm/unnamed-chunk-7-1.png)<!-- -->

-There’s a pretty high concentration of performers within the range of 1 to 7 songs at number 1 out of 10 to 50 top100 songs.
+There’s a pretty high concentration of performers within the range of 1 to 7 songs at number 1 out of 10 to 50 at top100 songs.

 It is also reasonable to observe stats by decade and also see which performer had the best numbers by each decade.